rancher/docs/content/k3s/latest/en/installation/airgap/_index.md

 # Private Registry Method

-This document assumes you have already created your nodes in your air-gap environment and have a secure Docker private registry on your bastion host.
+This document assumes you have already created your nodes in your air-gap environment and have a Docker private registry on your bastion host.

 If you have not yet set up a private Docker registry, refer to the official documentation [here](https://docs.docker.com/registry/deploying/#run-an-externally-accessible-registry).

 ### Create the Registry YAML